Hostile Aggressive Parents

 regardless of facts.

-In any case, children are rarely represented by
+Children are rarely represented by

 Either parent can initiate parental alienation.